Scholarship for International Research Fees (SIRF)Â [F51416]

 8.1 The value of the scholarship is as set out in Part 1.

-8.2 The number of scholarships available each year is determined by the number awarded by the Department of Industry, Innovation, Science, Research and Tertiary Education to the University.
+8.2 The number of scholarships available each year is determined by the number awarded by the Australian Government to the University.

-9.1 To be eligible to apply for a SIRF Scholarship an applicantâ€”
+9.1 To be eligible to apply for a SIRF an applicantâ€”

 (a) must be eligible to enrol or be enrolled as a full-time student in a higher degree by research at the University upon commencement of their scholarship;